aditiiisinghh/KeyMorph/README.md

 # KeyMorph 🔑✨

 KeyMorph is a modern and responsive frontend project built to demonstrate clean UI design, smooth interactions, and strong frontend fundamentals.
-The project focuses on usability, responsiveness, and scalable structure.
+The project focuses on usability, responsiveness, and scalable structure..

 ---